luaugg/ingest.luau.info/README.md

 * Allow me to conveniently destroy deployed ingest server droplets when I'm done with them.
 * Serve as a tool to allow me to learn Rust and bot development again.

-I have no plans to open source this code at the moment, though I might in the future.

 ## License

 This code (that is, the source code within this repository and **not** any external dependencies) follows the MIT License.